junegunn/vim-easy-align/EXAMPLES.md

 :EasyAlign/#/{'is':['String']}
 ```

-In this case, the second line is ignored as it doesn't contain `#`.
+In this case, the second line is ignored as it doesn't contain a `#`.
 (The one
 highlighted as String is ignored.)
 If you don't want the second line to be
 ignored, set `g:easy_align_ignore_unmatched` to 0, or use the following
 commands: